potassco/coom-suite/docs/reference/python/bounds/index.md

 This can be done using standard single-shot solving or multi-shot solving.
 Both approaches use a common [solver class][solver].
+For multi-shot solving a specific [multi-shot application class][multi-application] is used.

 [solver]: solver.md
+[multi-application]: multi_application.md

 The `max_bound` can either be increased in a `linear` or `exponential` fashion.
 In both approaches it is possible to supply an initial value.